 Perspectives on the aged care system as it presently exists

-The Royal Commission will hold a public hearing in Adelaide from Monday 11 February to Wednesday 13 February and from Monday 18 February to Friday 22 February 2019.
-The public hearing will inquire into:
+The Royal Commission held a public hearing in Adelaide from Monday 11 February to Wednesday 13 February and from Monday 18 February to Friday 22 February 2019.
+The public hearing inquired into:

 - the concerns of advocacy bodies relating to the current state of the aged care system